cdice-decarbonisation-heat/mcs-data-price-kw-data/README.md

 - Monthly installed solar PV capacity (0-50kW) by local authority (LA).
 - Average installation cost of PV systems (£1,000-£250,000) by local authority (LA).
+- A combined table of capacity and cost which includes cost per kw calculated using the previous two tables.

-Both tables cover the period from January 2010 to January 2024 and are stored in the `outputs` folder.
+All tables cover the period from January 2010 to January 2024 and are stored in the `outputs` folder.
 The R code for creating the aggregated data is stored in the main repository folder (prefixed with `makeFile`).

 **Note:** This is not an official MCS data release and relies on a snapshot of the MCS installation database, which is updated over time.
 This data was supplied for the purposes of research.